Do you want to live an exciting experience teaching in a Spanish School?

 English Language Assistants can commute by metro, bus, and/or train to their schools, and for this reason many take advantage of the wonderful opportunities and the amazing experiences that living in the city of Madrid offers.

 The English Language Assistant program provides health insurance and the vast majority of our schools offer free lunches.
+Please note the 2020/2021 academic year start date is the 24th of September 2020 until the 4th of June 2021.
+There is mandatory orientation in September during the week of the 21th-23th 2020.
 Not only that, UCETAM provides the proper documentation to those who need to apply for their Visa or renew their NIE, and assists in soliciting the NIE (first-time applicants only) upon arrival to Spain.

 HOW TO APPLY